freenas/freenas-docs/userguide/plugins.rst

   the %brand% GUI so that these options can be configured from the GUI

-To install a plugin, click "Plugins".
+To install a plugin, click :guilabel:`Plugins`.
 As seen in :numref:`Figure %s <view_list_plugins_fig>`, the list of available plugins will be displayed.